AllenLokiWalker/triforce-percent/README.md

 - Install Linux (Ubuntu / other Debian derivative), either natively or through WSL/WSL2 if you're on Windows.
-- Make sure you got the Git submodules (ZAP2/ZAPD, novl, z64hdr).
+- Make sure you got the Git submodules.
+The build system checks for some of them but not all.
 You will need `libpng-dev`, `libelf-dev`, and `libglib2.0-dev` for these to compile.
 You will also need `build-essential` in order to be able to compile anything for your local machine.
 - In your python3, install `pyserial` (not `serial`), `pillow`, and `psutil`.
 - Install the N64 toolchain from https://github.com/glankk/n64. **See below for more detailed instructions.**